MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/purchase-order-processing-part4-returns.md

 To enter a General Ledger posting date or a tax date that is different from the return date, choose the Date expansion button; the Returns Date Entry window will open.

-For multicurrency transactions and for document types Return w/Credit, Inventory, and Inventory w/Credit, the return document date determines the exchange rate that will be used, based on the currency ID that’s entered for the transaction and the associated rate type.
+For multicurrency transactions and for document types Return w/Credit, Inventory, and Inventory w/Credit, the return document date determines the exchange rate that will be used, based on the currency ID that's entered for the transaction and the associated rate type.
 For a Return document type, the exchange rate of the original receipt will be assigned to each return line.
 There is no overall exchange rate for the transaction.

 8. Enter or select a batch ID (optional).
 See *Creating a purchasing returns batch* for more information.

 9. Enter or select a vendor ID.

 10. Enter or accept the currency ID.
 The default currency ID will be the currency ID assigned to the vendor you selected.
-If no currency ID has been assigned for this vendor, the company’s functional currency will be used.
+If no currency ID has been assigned for this vendor, the company's functional currency will be used.

 The currency ID assigned to the return must match the currency ID of the receipts in the scrolling window.

-If the selected currency ID is not the company’s functional currency, a rate type and associated exchange rate table will be assigned to the transaction.
+If the selected currency ID is not the company's functional currency, a rate type and associated exchange rate table will be assigned to the transaction.
 The rate type is based on the rate type assigned to the selected vendor.
 If the vendor does not have a rate type assigned, the default rate type for the Purchasing series specified in the Multicurrency Setup window is used.

 For Return w/Credit, Inventory, and Inventory w/Credit returns, you can view or modify the default exchange rate by choosing the currency ID expansion button to open the Exchange Rate Entry window.
 For more information about exchange rates, refer to the Multicurrency Management documentation.